cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 	- The footlocker and the wardrobe contain nothing but common clothes and travel wear

 **[[Rictavio]]'s Journal**
-The journal on the desk is a bit of artifice that [Rictavio](http://longo.com.br/5e/bestiary.html#rictavio_cos) created to perpetuate the illusion that he is an entertainer in search of new acts for his traveling carnival.
-His writing makes frequent mention of conversations with Drusilla (which the journal fails to mention is the name of [Rictavio](http://longo.com.br/5e/bestiary.html#rictavio_cos)'s horse) and recounts many long and tedious journeys by wagon.
-[Rictavio](http://longo.com.br/5e/bestiary.html#rictavio_cos) has also written about various "oddities" he has seen in his travels, including the following:
+	The journal on the desk is a bit of artifice that [[Rictavio]] created to perpetuate the illusion that he is an entertainer in search of new acts for his traveling carnival.
+His writing makes frequent mention of conversations with Drusilla (which the journal fails to mention is the name of his horse) and recounts many long and tedious journeys by wagon.
+He has also written about various "oddities" he has seen in his travels, including the following:
 - A "werehare" child (a boy who transforms into a rabbit on nights of the full moon)
 - A half-orc woman named Gorabacha who could chew through iron chains
 - A giant, man-eating plant that had the most remarkable singing voice
 - A pair of conjoined goblins
 - A small man with no legs named Filmore Stunk, who could drink whole casks of wine without getting drunk

 #### Boys' Bedroom (N2o)

 #### Master Bedroom (N2p)
 #### Secret Attic (N2q)